 The option will be structured as a two-stage option, whereby the Company can earn an initial 80% interest (the "First Option"), followed by the remaining 20% interest (the "Second Option"), subject to certain royalty conditions.
-The aggregate acquisition cost of the First Option for all three property groups will be USD \$2,887,500 payable in cash and common shares in the capital of Centenera issued to the vendors having a deemed issuance value of USD \$3,675,000, over a period of 6 years.
+The aggregate acquisition cost of the First Option for all three property groups will be

+USD \$2,887,500 payable in cash and 16,000,000 common shares in the capital of Centenera issued to the vendors, over a period of 6 years.

-The earn-in terms for the First Option (for each of the property groups) will be as follows (all dollar amounts are US Dollars):
+The earn-in terms for the First Option will be as follows (all dollar amounts are US Dollars):